 Answers to frequently asked questions on the Guidance on the employment commitment: Supporting the development and transition towards statutory Integrated Care Systems have been developed by members from NHS Clinical Commissioners HR and OD Network, NHSEI leads working on the ICS development programme and members of the Social Partnership Forum ICS transition partnership group.
 Read the FAQs

 Process for selecting chair designates for ICBs

-NHSEI have published a set of leadership competencies, roles and responsibilities, and desired values and behaviours, as a guide in selecting chairs designates for Integrated Care Board (ICBs).
+NHSEI has published a set of leadership competencies, roles and responsibilities, and desired values and behaviours, as a guide in selecting chairs designates for Integrated Care Boards (ICBs).